andrewObrien98/6-CS3450/README.md

 - Type localhost:8000 in browser to see the app running

 ## Unit Testing Instructions
-Unit tests will cover all use cases laid out in the use case diagrams.
-These will be able to be found in the unittests.py file.
-The unit test class will prompt the user to select which use cases should be executed.
-After the user has chosen it will display the results.
+Unit tests can be run by typing:
+- python manage.py test
+This will run all the unit tests and will show the results of running them.
+To run a specific test file type:
+- python manage.py test.test_file
+To run a specific class type:
+- python manage.py test.test_file.test_class

 ## Systems Testing Instructions
 Start by running an instance of the web app by first entering the correct repository and then by entering the following: